Meeting a Trickster

 6. The trickster acts as a divine messenger bringing us much needed guidance when we are most blind to our own need.
 Leading us to cosmic truths, the trickster helps us transcend into the infinite.
 One of the most common forms the Divine takes to intervene and save us from ourselves, the trickster can be a sacred instrument.

-And, what about if you feel like someone has fooled you?
+So you feel you have been fooled.
 How do you overcome the anger, feeling of betrayal, and hurt?
 Once again, be willing to own up to the fool inside you.
-Accept the fact that you were naive.
+Accept the fact that you were naive or weak.
 Discern how you were unable or unwilling to see the truth.
 Be compassionate with yourself for any hurt you sustained.
 Then resolve to be less foolish next time around.
 Keep your heart open to others, but let your head guide you as well.
 As you heal, take time to forgive those who tricked or hurt you.
-After all, by staying in ignorance, they were only fooling, and hurting themselves, even more than you.
+And learn to let go by seeing any positives from the situation.

 He is not your Hero and he is not your Friend.
 He is the ultimate Game Player.
 There will be no Happy Ending when the menace of Trickster remains in your life.
 Your Life’s Fairytale will only begin in earnest once you stop engaging with him.
+You must disengage with the Trickster.
+If you can’t you must create an exit strategy and build yourself up so you are able to move on.
 When you walk away from him and see him for what he really is, then he will lose his power over you.
 One thing is for sure, Trickster will make you open your eyes.
 He is a Tower of Destruction.
 But instead of crumbling, rise up, visualise him as a Playing Card and toss him into the wind… Let the Elements take care of him.
 Karma.
 You can take care of yourself.

 This article is by Supernatural Hippie.
 No reproduction without consent.